 Genuine Parts Company was founded in 1928 and since that time, it has grown into a sprawling conglomerate that sells automotive and industrial parts, electrical materials and general business products.
 Its global span reaches throughout North America, Australia, New Zealand and Europe and is comprised of more than 3,100 locations.
-It has nearly 50,000 employees and the stock is worth just over \$13B.
+It has nearly 50,000 employees and trades with a market capitalization just over \$13 billion.